-Nurse technician positions are generally part-time employment opportunities reserved for students currently enrolled in a licensed practical nursing (LPN) or registered nursing (RN) diploma, associate degree or bachelor's degree program.
-These positions may also be available to nursing program graduates who would like to earn work experience at a hospital or other healthcare facility while attempting to pass the LPN or RN licensing exam.
-Registration or certification is a common employer and state requirement.
+Some community colleges and vocational schools offer nurse technician certification programs to those seeking a career as a nurse tech.
+Often, though, nurse technician positions are part-time employment opportunities for students enrolled in a licensed practical nursing (LPN) or registered nursing (RN) diploma, associate degree or bachelor's degree program.
+These positions may also be available to nursing program graduates who would like to gain work experience at a hospital or other healthcare facility while attempting to pass the LPN or RN licensing exam.
+Registration or certification is a commonly required by many states and employers.

 |Required Education||Nursing courses and/or partial completion of nursing program|